 In this recipe, she substituted maple syrup for the toffee.
 As she explains, it gives the same sweet, caramelized flavor throughout the whole base of the blondie, rather than just in little toffee pockets.
 She also added in some cinnamon, chocolate chips, and coconut.

 The result, she says, “a golden, sweet, amazingly fantastic blondie.”

 Maple syrup blondies with lots of chocolate chips (photo and recipe © Bella Baker).

 1. PREHEAT the oven to 325°F. Line the bottom of a 9 x 13 inch Pyrex baking pan with parchment paper and spray with nonstick cooking spray.

-3. CREAM the butter and both sugars together in a large bowl, using electric beaters on medium high speed, until pale and fluffy (about 3 minutes).
+3. CREAM the butter and both sugars together in a large bowl, using electric beaters on medium-high speed, until pale and fluffy (about 3 minutes).
 Add the eggs, one at a time, scraping down the sides of the bowl after each addition.
-Add the maple syrup and vanilla; then reduce mixer speed to low and gradually add in the dry ingredients.
+Add the maple syrup and vanilla; then reduce the mixer speed to low and gradually add in the dry ingredients.

 Blondies may have preceded brownies.

 The first bar recipes that became brownies with added chocolate were made with molasses, giving them a dark hue.
 In the 19th century, they were called molasses bars.

 The name “brownie” came later, honoring the elfin characters created by Palmer Cox that were featured in popular books, stories, cartoons and verses of the time.
 The Eastman Kodak Brownie camera was also named after these elves.

 The addition of chocolate was an early-20th-century innovation (here’s the history of brownies).
 Around mid-century, molasses brownies became known as blonde brownies, a name soon shortened to blondies.